Celiac and Miscarriage:

 proteins in milk.
 So let's take inventory again.
 We are now pretty well aware of the following correlations: celiac and dairy intolerance, celiac and low iron, celiac and dermatitis, celiac and miscarriage...yet no one did the math.

 Persistence paid off!
 I gave birth to a healthy baby girl who is now an amazing young woman.
 I still marvel at the fact that so many signs were there: multiple miscarriages, dairy intolerance, skin problems, low iron, yet the topic of celiac disease never came up.
 It wasn’t until sixteen years after the birth of my daughter that I was finally diagnosed and the lights, one by one started coming on to illuminate the events of my past.

-I hope my story, just one woman’s journey, can add to the chorus and help guide others experiencing the similar issues to keep trying and to advocate for yourself.
+I hope my story, just one woman’s journey with celiac and miscarriage, can add to the chorus and help guide others experiencing the similar issues to keep trying and to advocate for yourself.
 There has been more research since the early nineties and more understanding of celiac disease.
 I’m hoping this means timelier testing and diagnosis for women experiencing pregnancy and fertility issues.
 Just a quick search of the Canadian Celiac Association forum brings back many heart wrenching stories so I know my sisters are still out there and still suffering.

 1. Murray, J. A. (2014).
 Mayo Clinic going gluten-free.
 Time Home Entertainment Inc.

 2. Hasselbeck, E. (2011).
 The G free diet: a gluten-free survival guide.
 Distributed by Amazon Digital Services.

 3. Sblattero, D. (2009).
 Anti-Tissue Transglutaminase Antibodies from Celiac Patients Are Responsible of Trophoblast Damage via Apoptosis in Vitro.
 A Possible Role for Infertility